 - Needs to be boiled on the stove

-When I use agar agar to make this jelly, I use 2 tablespoon which is equivalent to 15-20g depending on the brand.
+When I use agar agar to make this jelly, I use 2 tbsp which is equivalent to 15-20g depending on the brand.
 Please check the packaging to see how much agar agar you should use.
 And be very careful not to mix up agar agar and kanten!

 What coffee should I use in Coffee Jelly?